waldirbertazzijr/codeigniter-user/README.md

-# Codeigniter User Library V. 1.3.1
+# Codeigniter User Library V. 1.4
 This library is a *very simple* yet *powerful* user auth library for CodeIgniter, made for easy instalation and strong security.
 The library uses [Bcrypt](http://codahale.com/how-to-safely-store-a-password/) for hashing passwords to the database.
 ## Quick Start
 This is a quick start guide to help you run codeigniter-user.
 This tutorial implies that you have basic notion of codeigniter mechanism like libraries and controllers.

-* Import the _database schema.sql_ to your database.
+* Import the _database schema.v1.3.sql_ and _database schema.v1.4.sql_ to your database.
 * Copy the libraries to your _application/libraries_ folder.
 It includes [Bcrypt](https://github.com/waldirbertazzijr/codeigniter-bcrypt) and the codeigniter-user itself.
 * Copy the language file under _language/english/codeigniter_user_lang.php_ to your own language folder.
 You also may wish to translate or change the strings there.
 * Change your encryption key on your application _config.php_ file.